 - Wintergreen or Spearmint - simply use wintergreen or spearmint (often just "mint") extract for other minty flavors.

-- Pancake Peppermint Syrup - my kids pour it on as is, but for a thicker pancake syrup make as directed above, adding ½ cup corn syrup at the same time as the sugar.
+- Pancake Peppermint Syrup - my kids pour it on as is, but for a thicker pancake syrup make as directed above, adding an extra ½ cup sugar and ½ cup corn syrup at the same time as the sugar.

 Storage